L-Lawliet27/Python_Stuff/README.md

 Turns out, that wasn't a smart approach, as it went incredibly slow and was prone to crashes involving the driver as well as the smtplib library.
 So, I decided to start it from scratch, and instead I made a public Amazon wishlist with all these books, made a json file to store the info, and just used the driver once.
 Now it goes phenomenally fast and has no problem sending the email.

+**NOTE: This is for the European version of Amazon, so you might need to tweak the code a little**

 Somewhat inspired by @allanburleson [Sanderson Progress Bar](https://gist.github.com/allanburleson/037bd04bdc8a208e3a61b376cb4b1884).

 ## [sendToKindle.py](https://github.com/L-Lawliet27/Python_Stuff/blob/main/eBookPriceNotifier/sendToKindle.py)